emiago/gophone/README.md

 Checkout Demo: https://youtu.be/VXNt7RP4TLc

-Load test feature is N Step call based load testing where on each next step your rate calls is increased.
+Load test feature is N Step call based load testing where on each next step your rate of calls is increased.
-This allows you to see behavior of SIP server under different rate of pressure and call concurency
+This allows you to see behavior of SIP server under different rate of pressure and call concurrency

-Supported protocols: udp, tcp, ws (Encrypted can be added later)

 ```bash
 Gophone call loadtester.